Donald Shebib: Marriage and children

 Shebib married Canadian actress Tedde Moore, whom he met through a mutual friend.
 Tedde Moore is known for her role as Miss Shields in A Christmas Story and she was pregnant with their son Noah during filming.
-They no longer live together, though Moore calls him her "life partner."
+They no longer lived together, though Moore called him her "life partner."

 Their two children Noah and Suzanna are both involved in the performing arts: Suzanna began her career an actress, while Noah, better known as OVO Sound's "40", an actor and music producer (the siblings have an older half-sister, Zoe).
 Suzanna is now a chemistry teacher at Toronto's Central Technical School.